~12 min read

 The mental model shift that changes everything

-In Excel, formulas operate on explicit cell references -- you point at A1, reference B2:B10.
-DAX works differently: formulas operate on columns and tables, and which rows get evaluated depends on context (filters, slicers, relationships).
+In Excel, you point at cells.
+A1, B2:B10, you know the drill.
+DAX doesn't work that way.
+DAX formulas operate on columns and tables, and which rows actually get included depends entirely on context (filters, slicers, relationships).
 The formula stays the same; the context changes the result.
+This single concept is the biggest mental shift you'll make.

-Many functions you already know exist in both languages.
-Compare them side by side:
+A lot of the functions you already know exist in both languages.
+Here's how they compare side by side:

 Excel